Cost of Raising a Child in the USA Explained Simply

 Urban areas tend to be more expensive because housing and daycare costs are higher.

 But remember, this amount is spread across 18 years.
-Families are not paying everything at once.

 Housing: The Biggest Expense

 Housing usually takes the largest share of child-raising costs.
-When families have children, they often:

 - Move to bigger apartments or homes